 Buying a normal SATA 2.5″ SSD is very easy.
-You just go to Amazon and grab any of the available ones with your desired storage space.
+You just go to any online store and grab any of the available ones with your desired storage space.

 But, when it comes to the M.2 SSDs, this can become a little bit tough.
 Because, there are different types of M.2 SSDs available in the market, it is very easy to become overwhelmed with those options.

 But, picking the right M.2 is not that tough when you have proper knowledge of the ports and interfaces.
 Because M.2 is just a form factor, you do not have to worry about it in any way.
 However, the technology on which the SSD is working is the main factor.

 The two main types of SSDs you will find in the M.2 form factor are SATA SSDs and NVMe SSDs.
 There is another rare type known as M.2 PCIe SSD (Without NVMe).
 So, I am going to help you pick the right one which will actually give you all the juice you want.
 Also, by the end of this article, I will suggest the best SSDs in all the M.2 formats to make your decision wisely.

 So, without any further delays, let’s get started.

 What is M.2 SATA SSD?

 As the name suggests, M.2 SATA SSD uses the SATA lanes on your motherboard to read and write the data.
 However, M.2 is its form factor.
 Another thing to know is that these SSDs use the AHCI protocol.